malickndiaye85/EvenPass_Master_Production_2025/public/assets/README.md

 - **Transport theme:** No filter (original colors)
 - **Event theme:** `brightness(0) invert(1)` CSS filter (converts to white)

-This ensures the logo looks premium on both light (Transport) and dark (Event) backgrounds.
+This ensures the logo looks premium on both light (Transport) and dark (Event) backgrounds..